Todt zur Maleri:

 Now the time has come for the painter's wife.
 Frölich calls her "The child's mother" ("Des Kindts Mütter"), but in Der Todendantz she is "Des Malers Fraw", and the illustration from the 1588-edition of Frölich's book (picture to the right) makes it clear that she is Barbara Hallerin, widow after Hans Klauber and that the boy is their son, Ulrich Klauber.

 If we compare with the mural in Kleinbasel (picture to the left), the mother is alone with "her" Death, while the child is in separate picture.
 In Kleinbasel Death doesn't fondle the mother, as he does in Großbasel (picture above).

 This is probably just a banal, careless error.
 Mother and child are a part of the dance of death itself, and they appear in Heidelberg and other versions of the high German dance of death.
 In contrast, the painter is a later addition.
 He is standing outside the scenery, looking back at his creation, while Death points to the left towards the painter's wife and child: »Even if you have portrayed me terribly, you will soon have the same shape - with child and wife«.

-Concerning the picture's position and the picture's longevity, see the page about Adam & Eve in Paradise.
+Concerning the picture's position and longevity, see the page about Adam & Eve in Paradise.